 Certain STIs can cause yellow discharge from the genitals.
 You should consider getting tested if you’re experiencing any of the following symptoms.

-Chlamydia and Gonorrhoea are bacterial STIs that infect the urinary tract.
+Chlamydia, Gonorrhoea, and Mycoplasma genitalium are bacterial STIs that infect the urinary tract.
 These infections often cause:

 - Pain during sex